 Saving Throws Intelligence, Wisdom, Dexterity [Resilient]

 Weapons [Druid] Clubs, daggers, darts, javelins, maces, quarterstaffs, scimitars, sickles, slings, spears, simple weapons, martial weapons

 Armor Light armor, medium armor, shields (druids will not wear armor or use shields made of metal)

 Tools Herbalism Kit (add your proficiency bonus to any ability checks you make to identify or apply herbs.
 Also, proficiency with this kit is required to create antitoxin and potions of healing).

-Skills Perception, Survival, Medicine [background bonus], Religion [background bonus]
+Skills Perception, Athletics, Medicine [background bonus], Religion [background bonus]

 Languages Thyatian, Dwarvish, Traladran

 Hit Dice 2d8, 1d12

 Spell Save DC 13